Toasting (Jamaican music)

-Late 1960s toasting deejays included U-Roy and Dennis Alcapone, the latter known for mixing gangster talk with humor in his toasting.
-In the early 1970s, toasting deejays included I-Roy (his nickname is in homage to U-Roy) and Dillinger, the latter known for his humorous toasting style.
-In the early 1970s with the rise of dub Big Youth became popular, also Prince Jazzbo in his early appearance toasting with more cadence on dubs.
-In the late 1970s, Trinity followed.
+In 1969, U-Roy, working with King Tubby's Hometown Hi-Fi sound system, toasted over instrumental dub plates made from existing rocksteady recordings.
+A customized version of The Techniques' "You Don't Care", combining a stripped-down rhythm with U-Roy's vocals, became Hometown Hi-Fi's signature tune.
+The popularity of such performances helped lead to the commercial recording of deejay music, and U-Roy's subsequent recordings became major Jamaican hits.

+During the early 1970s, sound systems remained an important outlet for new Jamaican recordings, particularly music that received limited radio exposure.
+Producer Gussie Clarke recalled that deejays increasingly reflected the language and experiences of sound-system audiences, while competition between sound systems encouraged producers to develop rhythms suited to this style of performance.
+Other prominent toasting deejays of the period included Dennis Alcapone, I-Roy, Dillinger, Big Youth, and Prince Jazzbo.
+In the late 1970s, Trinity also rose to prominence.

+In 1974, Bunny Lee organized a "Deejay Jamboree Night" at King Tubby's studio, inviting sound-system deejays who had not yet established recording careers to perform over rhythms, with those selected recording their performances.
+The session produced recordings by deejays including Ranking Joe, U Brown, and Tappa Zukie.

 The 1980s saw the first deejay toasting duo, Michigan & Smiley, and the development of toasting outside of Jamaica.
 In England, Pato Banton explored his Caribbean roots, humorous and political toasting while Ranking Roger of the Second Wave or Two-Tone ska revival band The Beat from the 1980s did Jamaican toasting over music that blended ska, pop, and some punk influences.

 Jamaican deejay toasting also influenced various types of dance music, such as jungle music and UK garage.
 Dancehall artists that have achieved pop hits with toasting-influenced vocals include Shabba Ranks, Shaggy, Lady Saw, Sean Paul, Terror Fabulous and Damian Marley.